o2346/auditor/configservice/README.md

 assuming conditions as follows:
 - an account considered to be compliance account is one of member accounts of same organization
 - an aggregator of the compliance account is going to reside on us-east-1
+- AWS Config is already enabled in the Source accounts
-- source accounts are supposed to reside in an ou $ouid
+- Source accounts are supposed to reside in an ou $ouid
+  - 'Source accounts' may also represent Satellite accounts
 - /tmp/accounts.csv is already present
   -  contains the same source accounts
 - regions to deploy the Config rule as well as Aggregation Authorizations are `$regions` in comma separated
 - most of the commands for CloudFormation will be executed with permission_model=SERVICE_MANAGED
   - but there is an exeption(1)
-- other technical conditions indicated on parent article
 - a custom script `./cloudformation.sh create-stack-set` is creating stack-instances along with stack-set

 To begin with, define ids and regions which may vary according to your env like below